tomwallis/PsyUtils/README.md

 You can run unit tests by typing `nosetests -v` (or `nosetests-3.x` for testing under Python 3) from the command line in the project's parent directory.

-## TODO:
+## TODO

   * unit tests for filters
   * unit tests for windowing
   * documentation for filters
   * ipython notebook showing cool filtering demos

 ## Contributions